When it comes to sharing America’s growing infatuation with fresh, local food, Wegmans Food Markets puts its money where its mouth is.

 In 2011, its revenue hit $5.60 billion, up 8.7 percent.
 And the fastest growing segment at Wegmans markets is organic — mostly local — produce.
 Sales of produce have swelled at least 10 percent every year for the last five years.

 It’s not alone.
 On the national front, Whole Foods Market , the upscale natural and local-foods grocer, is doing just as well.
-It posted some of the best results in its 32-year history in the third quarter, ending July 1, 2012, with net income up 32 percent.
+It posted some of in its 32-year history in the third quarter, ending July 1, 2012, with net income up 32 percent.

 Love them or hate them, locavores have gone mainstream, shedding their elitist, niche image.
 Health advocates, doctors, and First Lady Michelle Obama are convincing Americans across income groups to eat more fresh fruit and vegetables.
 And fresh is increasingly interpreted to mean locally grown.